tedstreete/opi-api/storage/spec.md

 | string         | PCIe ID             | Controller PCIe ID (bus, device, PF, VF)     |
 | number         | MaxIOQPs            | Max IO queue pairs (SQ/CQ) supported         |
 | number         | MaxNS               | Max number of namespaces for this controller |

+_Question (from Marvel): Does controller create also involve exposing the Controller to the host on PCIe bus or is that a separate operation ?_

+_Answer: Do you see the need to have a separate command for PCIe bus expose?
+I was thinking this command will expose_

 #### `NVMe Controller Delete`